ENCCS/vasp-best-practices/content/fcc_Ni_rev.md

 ### 2. Non-collinear calculation

 In the case of a non-collinear calculation, the magnetic moment will be allowed to point in three dimensions.
-Now, go back to the main folder "fcc_Ni_rev", create a new folder "nonc" and copy relevant files
+Now, go back to the main folder "fcc_Ni_rev", create a new folder "noncol" and copy relevant files

-    mkdir nonc
+    mkdir noncol
-    cp INCAR POSCAR POTCAR KPOINTS run.sh nonc cd nonc
+    cp INCAR POSCAR POTCAR KPOINTS run.sh nonc cd noncol

 For non-collinear calculations, one needs to change INCAR, comment out the two lines for the collinear calculations